hgeaydem/openshift-virt-labs/docs/workshop/content/masquerade.md

-Up to this point we've provisioned our virtual machines on a single bridged network, i.e. just using more traditional networking models.
+Up to this point we've provisioned our virtual machines on a single bridged network, i.e. impleneting a more traditional networking model.

 However, OpenShift 4.x utilises Multus as the default CNI, which permits the user to attach multiple network interfaces from different delegate CNI's simultaneously.

-One of the models available for OpenShift Virtualization is to provide networking with a combination of attachments, including pod networking, that is, having virtual machines attached to the exact same networks that the container pods are attached to as well.
+One of the models available for OpenShift Virtualization is to provide networking with a combination of attachments, including pod networking; simply put this means you can have virtual machines attached to the same networks that the container pods are attached to.

 This has the added benefit of allowing virtual machines to leverage all of the Kubernetes models for services, load balancers, node ports, and a wide variety of other functions.